 The Philippine Government signed a $92m contract with PT PAL for two amphibious transport ships in June 2014.
 Construction began on the first SSV in class, BRP Tarlac (LD-601), with the first steel cut in January 2015 and the keel laid down in June 2015.
 The ship was launched in January 2016 and was scheduled to be delivered in May 2016.
 It will be the first naval ship exported by Indonesia.

 The first steel was cut for the second vessel in June 2015, and the keel was laid in January 2016.
 The vessel was expected to be delivered by mid-2017.

 Tarlac SSV design and technical specifications

 The Tarlac Class SSV is a derivative of the Makassar Class landing platform dock (LPD) vessel of the Indonesian Navy, which itself is based on a LPD design from Daewoo Shipbuilding and Marine Engineering (DSME).

-The vehicle deck of the ship can house four tanks and four trucks, and two light armoured vehicles, while the well deck can accommodate two landing craft utility (LCU) or landing craft vehicle personnel (LCVP).
+The vehicle deck of the ship can house four tanks and four trucks, as well as two light armoured vehicles, while the well deck can accommodate two landing craft utility (LCU) or landing craft vehicle personnel (LCVP).
 The vessel can also carry two rigid-hulled inflatable boats (RHIBs) on davits.

 The stern flight deck can accommodate two medium-sized helicopters.
 The vessel will also feature a hangar facility for housing a single helicopter.

-The SSV can carry 121 crew members and up to 500 marines and their equipment.
-It will offer accommodation facilities for ship's company and onboard air crew.
+The SSV can carry 121 crew members as well as up to 500 marines and their equipment.
+It will offer accommodation facilities for ship’s company and on-board aircrew.

 The main armament fitted on the forward bow deck will be a 76mm gun.
 The vessel will also be installed with two stern-facing 25mm secondary naval guns, one each on the port and starboard sides.